Banff Ski Resorts: Complete Banff Skiing Guide

 The Lake Louise ski resort is the furthest ski hill from Calgary and the Town of Banff.
 If you plan on spending most of your time at Lake Louise, we recommend you check out these top Lake Louise hotels, including the incomparable Chateau Lake Louise.
 Get all the details in our Fairmont Lake Louise hotel review.

-Getting to Banff
+Getting to the Town of Banff

 Getting to Banff to start your ski vacation is a breeze.
 The Town of Banff is just a 90-minute drive from Calgary International Airport (YYC) which has direct flights from all major Canadian airports, Europe, UK, and many U.S. cities.